JasperFx/marten/README.md

 ![marten logo](http://jasperfx.github.io/marten/content/images/banner.png)

-The Marten library provides .Net developers with the ability to use the proven [Postgresql database engine](http://www.postgresql.org/) and its [fantastic JSON support](https://www.compose.io/articles/is-postgresql-your-next-json-database/) as a fully fledged [document database](https://en.wikipedia.org/wiki/Document-oriented_database).
+The Marten library provides .NET developers with the ability to use the proven [PostgreSQL database engine](http://www.postgresql.org/) and its [fantastic JSON support](https://www.compose.io/articles/is-postgresql-your-next-json-database/) as a fully fledged [document database](https://en.wikipedia.org/wiki/Document-oriented_database).
 The Marten team believes that a document database has far reaching benefits for developer productivity over relational databases with or without an ORM tool.

 Marten also provides .NET developers with an ACID-compliant event store with user-defined projections against event streams.